Posts by Modern Cosmetics and Dentistry

 In rural areas, distances to care are longer, so immediate action at home is especially vital.
 Here's how to manage some of the most frequent dental emergencies:

-• Severe Toothache: Use an over-the-counter pain reliever and contact your dentist.
-Do not apply aspirin directly on the gums.
+- Severe Toothache: Use an over-the-counter pain reliever and contact your dentist.
+Do not apply aspirin directly to the gums.

 Challenges Facing Rural Communities